sgodbillon/reactivemongo-demo-app/README.md

 * Delete
 * GridFS a storage engine for the attachments

-The following features of MongoAsync driver are covered:
+The following features of ReactiveMongo driver are covered:
 * (Non-blocking) queries, updates, deletes
 * (Non-blocking) GridFS storage
 * Streaming files from and into GridFS

-## A Glimpse at MongoDB Features with MongoAsync
+## A Glimpse at MongoDB Features with ReactiveMongo
 This application uses some concepts from MongoDB that we will explain in this section.

 ### A Word About MongoDB